Labor and Delivery, the Truth & Fears Faced

 I believe the reason most mothers don’t discuss their experience is due to the power of emotions it represents.
 I had some friends that compared the experience to having a bowl movement after 10 tiring and partially boring hours.
 Other friends had unknown complications and cried when they shared their experiences.
 End result, you’re having a baby and its coming out!

-Coming from the Mom that swore Jesus was singing Jesus Loves the Little Children telling me my time has come I can assure you, I was not in critical condition.
+I was the Mom telling everyone Jesus was singing Jesus Loves the Little Children and my time had come to join him.
+I was not in critical condition.
 Instead, I had 36 hours of labor an epidural maxed out with additional pain medication, 2 rounds of pushing resulting in a cesarean.
 Absolutely-not-typical.
 I had a unique situation that lead to 36 hours of labor and my own inability to realize my water had broken.

 Knowing you are probably researching to be prepared, here are a few of the facts I wish I would have known.

 Hormones– If you are inducing labor and not dilating progressively your body will overheat and you will be shivering like you have a severe fever.
 For some, the opposite can take place where you are extremely cold.

 Epidural – It is very possible you might miss the window to have an Epidural.
 If you do have one more than likely your birth will feel like a bowl movement.
 It is very weird pushing with the numb sensation.
 I couldn’t imagine the strength it takes women who choose Natural Birth.
 The process of administering can be scary, it happens quickly and you’ll be grateful you made the decision.

 Bowel Movement – If you are having natural labor rest assured you will have a bowl movement unless you have an enema.
 I hadn’t ate in over 40 hours and we believed my body had processed everything.
 It hadn’t.
 The nurse isn’t going to say anything, you might notice however its completely normal for them.